leslie-smith1112/PhyloFrame/README.md

 5983	2255	1	0.0264535
 5983	9401	1	0.513181
 ```
-After selecting the networks - copy the links and put it in the hb_links=("") array within the run_network_annotation.sh script.
+If you would like to annotate different networks - copy the links and put it in the hb_links=("") array within the run_network_annotation.sh script.
 Example:

 ```{nerwork links array}
 hb_links=("https://s3-us-west-2.amazonaws.com/humanbase/networks/blood.gz" "https://s3-us-west-2.amazonaws.com/humanbase/networks/adrenal_gland.gz")
 ```
 This script will download the network, placing it in the `data-raw/` folder, unzip it and annotate it.
-The annotated network is written to a file with same network name with the appended *_symbol.tsv* (ex: uterine_symbol.tsv) in the `data-raw/` directory where it can be read into PhyloFrame.
+The annotated network is written to a file with same network name with the appended *_symbol.tsv* (ex: uterine_endometrium_symbol.tsv) in the `data-raw/` directory where it can be read into PhyloFrame.

-Please note that memory usage for run_network_annotation.sh is currently set very high for the annotation of all humanbase networks - depending on how many networks you are annotating memory can be lowered.
+Please note that memory usage for run_network_annotation.sh is dependent on how many networks you are annotating.

 #### Enhanced Allele Frequencies